Benefits of Leaf Litter Mulch in the Garden and How to Make It

 Does Leaf Mulch Turn Into Dirt?

-While leaf litter mulch itself doesn’t turn directly into dirt, it contributes significantly to the development and maintenance of healthy soil.
+While leaf litter mulch doesn’t turn directly into dirt, it contributes significantly to developing and maintaining healthy soil.

 Benefits of Leaf Litter Mulch in the Garden